-Sharad Bangari is a Manager in MSC’s Digital Financial Services—Banking and Product Development domain and is involved in the Private Sector Development practice group.
+Sharad Bangari is a Senior Manager in MSC’s Digital Financial Services—Banking and Product Development domain.
+He is involved in the Private Sector Development practice group.

 Posts by Sharad Bangari

 Jai Kisan: Farmer’s gateway to quality financial services

 Jai Kisan is a lending platform that uses technology to provide credit solutions to farmers for equipment used in agriculture and allied activities.
 It has identified its niche in financing farming equipment (excluding tractors) because of the existing finance gap that exists in Indian markets.
 This blog walks us through the genesis, struggles, and victories of this start-up.

 eNAM platform to digitize the marketing of agricultural produce in India

 India’s eNAM platform enables trading of primary agricultural produce and connects markets through an online platform.
 MSC has been supporting the central and the provincial governments in the design, policy reforms, and implementation of the eNAM program.
 Many of the design improvements have been accepted and implemented.
 The cumulative volume of electronic trade on eNAM had crossed about INR 482 billion (USD 6.5 billion) by September, 2018.